pickyzz/pickyzz/README.md

  - I'm bugs creator 🪲
  - All repositories I have committed there're bugs. 🎃
  - Bug is the meaning of love. 😂
- - Currently, I'm only creat bugs for Winchester_Team. 😂
+ - Currently, I'm only create bugs for Winchester_Team. 😂

 -------